ioerror/vula/podman/README.md

 This target will build a `.deb` package of vula in `../deb_dist/` using the current checkout (including any uncommitted changes).
 It does not require root to run.
-By default, it will build using Debian `bullseye`; to build a deb using Ubuntu `impish` instead you can run `make clean deb dist=impish`.
+By default, it will build using Debian `bookworm`; to build a deb using Ubuntu `impish` instead you can run `make clean deb dist=impish`.

 ### `make rpm`